SECTIONS / CLASSES

 131 Any other fruit (except the above)

-132 Collection of fruit, 3 dishes
+132 Collection of 3 different fruit, in separate dishes

 Class